babylonlabs-io/covenant-emulator/covenant-signer/README.md

 covenant-signer start --config ./path/to/config.toml
 ```

-the covenant signer must be run in a secure network and only accessible by the
+The covenant signer must be run in a secure network and only accessible by the
 covenant emulator.

 Once the covenant signer is set up and unlocked, you can configure the covenant
 emulator to use it.
-The URL of the covenant signer, which is http://127.0.0.1:9791,
+The URL of the covenant signer, which is
-should be specified in the covenant emulator's configuration file under the
+http://127.0.0.1:9791, should be specified in the covenant emulator's
-remotesigner section.
+configuration file under the `remotesigner` section.

 It's important to note that the key specified in the covenant emulator's
 configuration is not the covenant key itself.
 Instead, it is a